-Rick Juchems farms in northeast Butler County and northwest Bremer County; producing corn and soybeans, and corn silage.
-He also runs a cattle and hog operation.
+Rick Juchems farms in northeast Butler County and northwest Bremer County producing corn and soybeans with cover crops.
+He also finishes hogs.
 A long-time activist for conservation, Rick has served as president of Conservation Districts of Iowa and has been involved with the organization for some time.
-He is also chair of the Butler Soil and Water Conservation District, chair of Cedar Valley Conservation and Development (RC&D), vice-chair for the Iowa League Resource Conservation and Development, and a member of Iowa Soybean Association.
+He also served as chair of the Butler Soil and Water Conservation District, chair of Cedar Valley Conservation and Development (RC&D), vice-chair for the Iowa League Resource Conservation and Development, and a member of Iowa Soybean Association.
 He is also the Iowa farmer representative to the Sustainable Agriculture Research and Education (SARE) North Central Administrative Council, which administers this USDA regional program.

-Rick uses many conservation practices on his land including grass waterways, buffers along creeks, terraces, CDP windbreaks, and no-tillage.
+Rick uses many conservation practices on his land including grass waterways, buffers along creeks, terraces, CDP windbreaks, a wetland, and no-tillage.
 He is participating in the ILF/PFI cover crop working group as well.

 Building a Culture of Conservation: “I hope to leave the land that we farm in better shape than when we started.
 We are only here for a short time and the land will have to feed the world for generations to come.”